nutanix-japan/ncsc-labs-core/lab5/lab5.rst

 X-Ray is a benchmarking tool.
 X-Ray is an automated testing framework and benchmarking solution that offers comprehensive 360° assessments of major hyperconverged infrastructure solutions(HCI).
 X-Ray tests are not run in production Nutanix cluster environments.

-X-Ray tests should be run on a cluster where there is no X-Ray VM to avoid any skews performance and metrics.
+X-Ray tests should be run on a cluster where there is no X-Ray VM to avoid any skews on performance and metrics.

 .. note::